 You can modify chickens so that, instead of laying eggs, they lay live bees.
 Dwarf Fortress: crimes against nature simulator.

-Global Currency: Played straight in Fortress Mode, as all traders use the same currency, though you could argue that as justified due to them coming to you.
-Averted in Adventure Mode, as each civilization has their own currency and you can only exchange them outside of their civilization of origin by selling the coins themselves (which are literally worth only the material they're made of), but played straight in that all currency has the same worth when it comes to buying good.
+Global Currency: Played straight in Fortress Mode, as all traders use the same currency.
+In Adventure Mode, each civilization has their own currency and you can only exchange them outside of their civilization of origin by selling the coins themselves (which are literally worth only the material they're made of.)

 Gorn: Yes, in ASCII text: the combat system describes the slashing of throats and gouging out of eyes with worrying relish.